agda/agda-setup-action/README.md

 ## Platform Support

 This action supports the following platforms:

-- `ubuntu-latest`
+- Linux, e.g. `ubuntu-latest`
-- `windows-latest`
+- Windows, e.g. `windows-latest`
-- `macos-latest`
+- macOS ARM, e.g. `macos-latest`
-- `macos-15-intel`
+- macOS x86, e.g. `macos-15-intel`

 The action automatically detects the platform and downloads the appropriate binary for your runner.

 ## License

-This project is licensed under the same terms as Agda itself.
+This project is licensed under the BSD 3-clause license.